Table of Contents Contents

 T2125 Expenses

-Once you have completed the income sections of the form, then it’s time to start calculating all of the expenses, also known as business costs.
-Depending on the type of business expenses that you’re calculating, there are current expenses as well as capital expenses.
+Once you have completed the income sections of the form, then it’s time to start calculating all of the expenses, also known as business costs, in the expenses section.
+Depending on the type of business expenses that you’re calculating, there are current expenses as well as capital expenses (funds used to buy capital property).
 Let’s go over the differences and how to claim expenses.

 Current Expenses